$25.5 million Black Business Hub to offer a path from 'disparity to prosperity'

 "It will create jobs, generate wealth, incubate new ideas, nurture talent, and so much more,” Anthony said.

-With the $1 million in federal funding, the Hub now has $18.5 million of the $25.5 million its needs for the project.
+With the $1 million in federal funding, the Hub now has $18.5 million of the $25.5 million it needs for the project.

 The Hub has received contributions of $500,000 or more from six corporate or foundation partners, is working with other financing partners and received $1 million from private donors and community members.